aatsay19/Rutgers-University-New-Brunswick/CS211 - Computer Architecture/Programming Assignment 5/README.md

 "hits:16 misses:1 evictions:0"

-Indicating that memory accesses led to 16 cache hits, 1 cache miss, and no cache evictions.
+Indicating that memory accesses led to 16 cache hits, 1 cache miss, and no cache evictions.</br></br></br>

 # 3. setAssociative: Simulating a 4-Way Set-Associative Cache (medium) (24 points)
 Your task in this section is to modify your simulator so that it simulates a set-associative cache.</br></br>